 Required Language Courses

-These courses meet for 12.5 hours per week during the first two weeks and six hours per week for the remainder of the semester for a total of 90 hours and six semester credits.
+These courses meet for 12.5 hours per week during the first two weeks and six hours per week for the remainder of the semester.

 Beginning Spanish Language